gitandy/DragonLog/README.md

 This is the recommended way to get the full functionality of DragonLog.

 For Windows there is also an installable MSI and ZIP package available for convenience.
-Unfortunatley the QSL-QR-Code reader is not available with these Windows prebuild versions.
+Unfortunately the QSL-QR-Code reader is not available with these Windows prebuild versions.
 Anyway the Python version is currently stuck at 3.12 as the MSI packaging will not be ported to higher versions.